Common Misconceptions About ESD Products

 Myth #7: "ESD is only a concern in high-tech manufacturing."

-Truth: While ESD is particularly dangerous in electronics manufacturing, it can also impact environments like healthcare (with electronic medical devices), aerospace, automotive, and more.
-Wherever sensitive electronic components are involved, ESD control is vital.
+Truth: While ESD is particularly dangerous in electronics manufacturing, it also impacts healthcare (electronic medical devices), aerospace, automotive, defense, and any environment where sensitive electronic components are handled.
+Wherever ESDS components exist, ESD control is required — regardless of industry.

 Explore more